Inspection

 static surface

 A surface that remains fixed in one place during its use.
-It does not contact other surfaces in motion.
+A static surface does not contact other surfaces that are in motion.

 stylus